 In your second year you will be able to either keep your main focus on Literature or combine your study of literature with another discipline on one of our Creative Pathways: Film Studies; Language; Drama; and Creative Writing.

-You will also either take another Module Outside Main Discipline or choose one ‘Themes in Literature’ option module from a selection such as:
+You will take one ‘Themes in Literature’ option module.

 Detailed description of second year modules

 You can apply to study abroad for a year in an approved university around the world.
 If you achieve a grade of 2.1 or above in your first year then you will be invited to apply for a Year Abroad in your second year.
 If your application is successful, you will go abroad in your third year and return to us for your final year.